widesky/docs/content/en/products/cloud/editor/installation.md

 weight: 1
 type: docs
 description: >
   How to install WideSky Editor
 ---
 You can run Editor on macOS, Windows, and 64-bit Linux.

 ## Prerequisites

 + Editor currently ships as a Docker container that is run from a small bash script wrapper.
-Use the <a href="https://docs.docker.com/install/" target="_blank">Docker Installation Guide</a> to install docker for your system.
+Use the <a href="https://docs.docker.com/install/" target="_blank" rel="noopener">Docker Installation Guide</a> to install docker for your system.
 + Windows systems will also need the Windows Subsystem for Linux (WSL).
-See the <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">Windows Subsystem for Linux Installation Guide</a>
+See the <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank" rel="noopener">Windows Subsystem for Linux Installation Guide</a>

 ## Installation